Here is a video demonstration:

 * UNIX telnet and rlogin passwords.

-All viewing and editing of Safenotes is done in the Safenote Editor.
-To open it, click RoboForm Taskbar icon and select Safenotes -> Edit.
+All viewing and editing of Safenotes is done in the RoboForm Editor.
+Click RoboForm Taskbar icon to open it and select Safenotes -> Edit....
 Or click Safenotes button in RoboForm toolbar and select Edit.

 2. Make Safenotes Button Visible.

-To make Safenotes button visible on RoboForm toolbar, right-click RoboForm toolbar and select "Customize Toolbar".
-Drag Safenotes button from the left half of the dialog to the right half.
+To make Safenotes button visible on RoboForm toolbar, click RoboForm button on the toolbar and select "Customize Toolbar".
+Drag Safenotes button from the left pane of the dialog to the right pane.
 Click Close to confirm.

 3. Create a New Safenote.